Sharp-Mickle House: Social history

 Mauricetown was originally called Mattox Landing in the 1730s; and later became home to many seafaring captains.
 Seth Sharp (1790–1866) constructed the dwelling house, along with several others, in Mauricetown along the National Park Service's current "Wild and Scenic River" by 1860.
 Sharp worked as a farmer and landowner renting out several properties along Front Street and operating town wharf.
 Samuel Mickle, was a local shoemaker, purchased the dwelling and store building from Sharp in 1862.
 Mickle shared the dwelling with another Mauricetown merchant, William Compton.
 In 1879, Samuel Mickle purchased the remainder of the dwelling house from William Compton and subsequently remodeled the dwelling.
 The house has been altered little since that time, small changes have been made to the interior floor plan to serve as a single-family home.
-This Victorian cottage has been featured in several books, magazines and even in Stephen King's opening scene of the movie, The Dead Zone [Film, David Cronenberg, Christopher Walken, Martin Sheen, 1983].
+This Victorian cottage has been featured in several books, newspapers, publications and even in Stephen King's opening scene of the movie, The Dead Zone [Film, David Cronenberg, Christopher Walken, Martin Sheen, 1983].
 Mauricetown, New Jersey is currently renowned for its colorfully-painted Victorian homes and antique shops, and its quaint turn-of-the-century atmosphere.